Leon Leuty: International career

-Leuty played for the England B national team on at least five separate occasions, and captained the team on two occasions, against Finland and the Netherlands respectively.
+Leuty played for the England B national team on at least five occasions, and captained the team on two occasions, against Finland and the Netherlands respectively.
 He was tipped for promotion to the senior team as centre-half, having twice been first reserve.
 He was selected to play for England against Scotland as part of a benefit match for the Burnden Park disaster fund, held in August 1946.
 He was described by the Daily Mirror in 1950 as being "England's best uncapped centre half".
 Leuty was regarded by some as being the most likely challenger to Stoke City's Neil Franklin as a centre-half starter for England.
 The Football Post remarked in February 1951 that he was "bound to come in for consideration" for the next international game, given his good form at that time.
 A sports writer for the Derby Evening Telegraph commented in April 1951 that they would be "very much surprised" if Leuty were not to be chosen to represent England in at least one of their upcoming matches.

 By late 1953, Leuty had not been able to gain his first full cap for the national first team.
 The Nottingham Evening Post suggested that he had become a "forgotten man" after dropping down from the First Division, comparing his situation with other players who failed to feature in subsequent international games after joining clubs outside of the top division.
 Reflecting on missing out on an international cap, Leuty says that the fine form displayed by Neil Franklin, a close friend, prevented him from an opportunity to feature.
 He also accepted that his chances were hindered by not playing for a first division team once Franklin left for South America in 1950.